 It’s no surprise that innovators like Amazon, Microsoft, Google, and a handful others were the ones to introduce this new cloud pricing model, which actually charges customers by the amount of computing they use, rather than by a standard service plan.
 It’s easy to see how this can be a more sustainable system than the service offerings that are offered today.

 The boom in cloud computing took a while to happen.
 The access from anywhere was the biggest selling point, and allowed early commercial cloud platforms to find success.

-Platforms like Salesforce utilized cloud computing by giving customers access to all of the software through a relatively simple-to-use web interface.
-Amazon Web Services (A.W.S.) took it to the next level a couple of years later when they developed and deployed a set of services through their web-based interface.
-These services, such as, data storage, computation, and support, provided organizations the computing resources they needed at a reasonable price point.
+Platforms like Salesforce offered customers blanket access to their software through a user-friendly web interface.
+Amazon Web Services took it to the next level a couple of years later when they developed and deployed a set of services through their web-based interface.
+These services, such as data storage, computation, and support, provided organizations with the computing resources they needed at a reasonable price point.

 The Cloud Service Boom

 A few years later these service packages started to pop up everywhere, offering data storage, infrastructure, development platforms, software; basically any type of computation you needed for your business.
 As the market became crowded, the larger corporations began to look for the next step.